akhnos/spica-documentation/docs/concept/dashboard.md

 Essentialy, dashboard requires two properties; `label` and `datasets`.
 - `title`: The title shown at the top of the chart.
-- `options`: Options for the chart such as.
+- `options`: Options for the chart.
-- `label`: The y-axis of the chart.
+- `label`: The y-axis or names for the chart.
 Takes an array.
-- `datasets`: The x-axis of the chart.
+- `datasets`: The x-axis or the components for the chart.
 Takes an array or multiple arrays.
-- `legend`: Display the legend or not.
+- `legend`: Determines whether the legend will be displayed.
 - `width`: Width of the chart.
 - `filters`: Optional filters for filtering the chart.